Our Privacy Promise

 Full stop.

 We built NoBreak because we were uncomfortable with the idea of a corporation storing footage of our family.
-Every design decision we've made starts from that principle.
+Every design decision — from end-to-end encryption to local-only processing — starts from that principle.

 What we promise